creativecuriosity/creativecuriosity.github.io/learn/index.md

 ##[Manifesto]({{ site.url }}/learn/manifesto)

-The CLAMs manifesto; inspired by "The Conscience of a hacker."
+The CLAMs manifesto; inspired by "The Conscience of a Hacker."

 ---